 The date when Homo Sapiens appeared and the period before are still very obscure and subject to debate.
 Homo Sapiens emerged between 300,000 and 230,000 years ago during the Middle Pleistocene.

 Human skeleton remains in Morocco found in 2017 date back from 300,000 years ago.
-They are considered as the oldest Homo Sapiens fossils but their classification is challenged.
+They are considered the oldest Homo Sapiens fossils but their classification is challenged.
 They don’t have all the morphological characteristics of modern humans.

 Today, paleontology suggests Homo sapiens directly evolved from Homo heidelbergensis, our common ancestor with Neanderthals.
-But some scientists recently suggested renaming some species and change our direct ancestor because fossils classified under Homo heidelbergensis had too many different characteristics.
+But some scientists recently suggested renaming some species and changing our direct ancestor because fossils classified under Homo heidelbergensis had too many different characteristics.

 Omo I fossils are the oldest unchallenged proof of Homo sapiens and are older than previously thought.

-If the Omo I fossils have now a new minimum age, its maximum age is still unknown.
+If the Omo I fossils have now a new minimum age, their maximum age is still unknown.
 An ash layer below the fossils has not been dated yet, which could set its maximum age once done and bring more clarification about the human evolution tree.